Minera San Xavier

-Minera San Xavier was a open-pit mine in San Luis Potosi, Mexico.
+Minera San Xavier was an open-pit mine in San Luis Potosí, Mexico.
 This mine is a subsidiary of the Canadian company New Gold Inc. that operates a gold and silver mine near Cerro de San Pedro, a municipality of San Luis Potosí just 12 kilometers away from the capital city of the state.
 The city of San Luis Potosí was founded after gold was discovered in the hills near Cerro de San Pedro in the 15th century.
 The current mine is closed, after taking several years to go through the closing process.

 History

 In this area there is a history of mining going back to the 15th century.
 In 1995 the Canadian Mining company went over to Cerro de San Pedro and in 1999, they were granted the ability to mine the area.
 These authorizations were challenged due to different environmental protection decrees.
 However the mine was able to continue, was actively mining until 2016, and is currently in the post-closure phase as of 2024.